JoaoTS20/TQS_Portfolio/lab8/Readme.md

-- Used project:  *lab4/exercice2_3*
+# Used project:  *lab4/exercice2_3*

 ## Task 1: Use Jenkins as standalone application and create jobs by configuration

-- Console output: Image 3
+- Evidences Folder Task 1

 ## Tasks 2: Create a simple pipeline for a Maven project and poll the SCM (no Dockerization)

-- k)  Image:

-- I) Jenkinsfile in root
+- Evidences Folder Task 2 with Jenkinsfile Used

-- m) Image:

-- n) Image:
+    - k) Every 25 minutes

 ## Task 3: Blueocean interface

-- Image:
+- Evidences Folder Task 3

 ## Taks 4: use Docker-in-Docker (“Dind”)

 - Used Configurations in the guideline

-- Docker Running:
+- Evidences Folder Task 4 with Dockerfile and Jenkinsfile Used

+- Unfortunately despite my best efforts I was not able to get the 'Deliver' stage to work.